nvdaes/clipContentsDesigner/readme.md

 * Add text before clip data: It's also possible to choose if the added text will be appended or prepended.
 * Select the actions which require previous confirmation: You can choose, for each action available, if it should be performed inmediately or after confirmation.
 Available actions are: add text, clear clipboard, emulate copy and emulate cut.
 * Request confirmation before performing the selected actions when: You can select if confirmations will be requested always, just if text is contained in the clipboard, or if clipboard is not empty (for example if you've copied a file, not text).
 * Format to show the clipboard text in browse mode: If you're learning HTML markup language, you may choose Preformatted text in HTML or HTML as shown in a web browser, to have an idea of how your HTML code will be rendered by NVDA in a browser.
+The difference between preformatted and conventional HTML is that the first option will preserve consecutive spaces and line breaks, and the second one will compact them.
 For example, write some HTML tags like h1, h2, li, pre, etc., select and copy the text to clipboard, and use clipContentsDesigner add-on to show the text in a browseable message.
 You can change the format to raw text, and then the tags won't be translated in the browser, just will be shown as plain text.
 * Maximum number of characters when showing clipboard text in browse mode: Please, be aware that increasing this limit may produce issues if the clipboard contains large strings of text.
 The default limit is 100000 characters.

 Notes:

-*	The above command can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Configuration category.
 *	Confirmations won't be requested when a message box of NVDA is still opened.
 In those cases, actions will be inmediately performed.
 * Emulate copy and emulate cut commands mean that, when these features are enabled, the add-on will take control of control+c and control+x.
 This will allow to select if a confirmation should be requested before performing the actions corresponding to these keystrokes.

 ## Changes for 13.0
 * Fixed an issue in visual layout of the settings panel, thanks to Cyrille Bougot.
+* Improved documentation.
+* Added a Clip Contents Designer category to assign input gestures to all commands available for this add-on.

 ## Changes for 12.0
 * Fixed bugs when using emulate copy in applications like LibreOffice Writer.